 The AFCA, through the Public Education Committee, is dedicated to making Alberta communities safer places by assisting in the implementation of programs such as: Learn Not To Burn and Risk Watch programs for children, Juvenile Fire Setters Prevention Programs, Smoke Detector Campaigns throughout the province, and Residential Sprinkler Campaigns.

 Through Various Committees, the AFCA is Involved With a Number of Provincial and National Organizations on a Variety of Issues.

 Membership in the AFCA gives you a voice in the development and implementation of Provincial Legislation that can help impact the safety of Albertans.
-A member of AFCA sits on the board of the Fire Services Advisory Committee.
-This committee provides counsel to the Minister of Municipal Affairs regarding fire services.
+Including but not limited to: Alberta Building and Fire Code Technical Committees, OH&S, Alberta Transportation and Infrastructure.

-AFCA Members also have the opportunity to express concerns and opinions to other Associations and organizations including: the Canadian Association of Fire Chiefs (CAFC), Alberta Urban Municipalities Association (AUMA), Alberta Association of Municipal Districts and Counties (AAMD&C).
+AFCA Members also have the opportunity to express concerns and opinions to other associations and organizations including: the Canadian Association of Fire Chiefs (CAFC), Alberta Urban Municipalities Association (AUMA), and the Rural Municipalities Association (RMA).